ChristopherWerby/code-modules/README.md

 *	Got the Blog items to work in the various navigation markup forms.
 	*	Uses BLOG-POSTS-TYPE variable
+		*	This defines how the Blog Post item will look in the navigation list.
+			*	There are three different navigation placements: top, sidebar, 404.
+			*	Top is a dropdown-item, sidebar is simple-bare, and 404 is dropdown-item-ul.
 	*	Uses the recent blog posts list.
 		*	Right now, that's the same as all blog posts.